ChenyangQiQi/FateZero/README.md

 </details>

 Editing 8 frames on an Nvidia 3090, use `100G CPU memory, 12G GPU memory` for editing.
-We also provide some [`low cost setting`](config/low_resource_teaser) of style editing by different hyper-parameters on a 16GB GPU.
+We also provide some [`low-cost setting`](config/low_resource_teaser) of style editing by different hyper-parameters on a 16GB GPU.
-You may try these low cost setting on colab.
+You may try these low-cost settings on colab.
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ChenyangQiQi/FateZero/blob/main/colab_fatezero.ipynb)

-More the speed and hardware benchmark [here](docs/EditingGuidance.md#ddim-hyperparameters).
+More speed and hardware benchmarks are [here](docs/EditingGuidance.md#ddim-hyperparameters).

 #### Shape and large motion editing with Tune-A-Video

 Besides style and attribution editing above, we also provide a `Tune-A-Video` [checkpoint](https://hkustconnect-my.sharepoint.com/:f:/g/personal/cqiaa_connect_ust_hk/EviSTWoAOs1EmHtqZruq50kBZu1E8gxDknCPigSvsS96uQ?e=492khj).
-You may download the it and move it to `./ckpt/jeep_tuned_200/`.
+You may download and move it to `./ckpt/jeep_tuned_200/`.
 <!-- We provide the [Tune-a-Video](https://drive.google.com/file/d/166eNbabM6TeJVy7hxol2gL1kUGKHi3Do/view?usp=share_link), you could download the data, unzip and put it to `data`. : -->

-<details><summary>The directory structure should like this: (Click for directory structure) </summary>
+<details><summary>The directory structure should be like this: (Click for directory structure) </summary>

 ```
 ckpt